benwilcock/cqrs-microservice-sampler/README.md

 ## How it works

-The domain is literally split into a Command-side microservice and a Query-side microservice (this is CQRS in its most literal form, although it doesn't have to be this way if you don't want it to be).
+The `Todo` domain is literally split into a *command-side* microservice application and a *query-side* microservice application (this is CQRS in its most literal form, although it doesn't have to be this way if you don't want it to be).
+Both services use spring-boot.
+Communication between the two services is `event-driven` and the demo uses messaging as a means of passing the events between processes (VM's).

-The **command-side** can process commands such as creating and completing or un-completing a Todo item.
-The execution of these commands results in `Events` which are persisted by Axon (using MongoDB) and propagated out to other VM's (as many as you like) via RabbitMQ.
+The **command-side** processes commands.
+Commands are actions which change state in some way.
+In this demo commands are used to create, complete or un-complete a Todo item.
+The execution of these commands on a Todo item (a.k.a an `Aggregate`) results in `Events` being generated which are persisted by Axon (using MongoDB) and propagated out to other VM's (as many VM's as you like) via RabbitMQ messaging.
+In event-sourcing, events are the sole records in the system.
+They are used by the system to describe and re-build aggregates on demand, one event at a time.

-The **query-side** listens for `Events` coming from RabbitMQ and process them in whatever way makes the most sense.
-In this simple Todo demo, the query-side builds and maintains a *materialised view* which tracks the state of the individual Todo items (in terms of whether they are complete or incomplete).
-The query-side can be replicated many times for scalability and the messages held by RabbitMQ are durable, so they can be stored on behalf of the query side if there is a problem.
+The **query-side** is an event-listener and processor.
+It listens for the `Events` and processes them in whatever way makes the most sense.
+In this simple Todo demo, the query-side just builds and maintains a *materialised view* which tracks the state of the individual Todo items (in terms of whether they are complete or incomplete).
+The query-side can be replicated many times for scalability and the messages held by the RabbitMQ queues are durable, so they can be temporarily stored on behalf of the event-listener if there is a problem.

 The command-side and the query-side both have REST API's which can be used to access their capabilities.